 I gotta level with ya.
 I only partake in football-related activities and events for the food.
 I have tried, (soo many times), to watch that freaking game and get some sort of entertainment out of it, and I just can’t.
 There’s just too many whistles and flags and silly ol’ things that get in the way of the action.
 TWO seconds of action for every 30 minutes of TV time in that game, I swear.

 Tom Brady, if you’re listening, I’m totally kidding.

 …Somehow I feel like this cowboy queso dip doesn’t fit into his diet plan.
 I should be safe.

 Well anyhoo, I hope we’re still friends after that mini football rant.
 I realize that the vast majority of you guys love football and you know what?
-That works, because I’ll be in the kitchen making you food while you watch
+That works, because I’ll be in the kitchen making you food in my trusty cast iron skillet while you watch

 flags fly in the air the game 🙂

 My husband and I had like, a very long debate about whether to use ground beef or ground sausage in this recipe.
 He convinced me to use ground beef and season it the way we wanted it, which in this case, was just to use some salt, pepper, and a pinch of red pepper flakes.
 It was perfect.
 You could also sprinkle some taco seasoning over it.
 It’s fun to experiment with dips.

 A warm and savory queso dip with your favorite ale, ground beef, tomatoes, black beans, and fresh cilantro.

 - 1/2 lb. ground beef (I used 85% lean)*

 - Pinch of Red Pepper Flakes (optional)